Grassy Narrows road blockade: Background

-Impacts on Environmental Justice
+Impacts on environmental justice

 During the long history of the ongoing feud between the Grassy Narrows First Nation (GNFN) and the Government of Canada surrounding the prevention of logging within GNFN territory, environmental justice and land rights claims have been the focal point of contention.
-The disregard by the Government of Canada and subsidiary commercial logging companies for the territory belonging to the GNFN exposed the state of the relationship between indigenous communities and other legislative powers, and the clear injustice that was prevalent.
-The use of procedural justice when creating this “claimed space” and subsequent blockade of the newly constructed logging road brought the issue into the spotlight, disclosing these injustices and gaining the attention of other environmental activist groups.
-This undermined what is often referred to as “slow violence”, a common issue in indigenous communities that don’t often gain enough recognition and media attention.
-The blockade accumulated so much recognition that it became “a hub of anticlearcutting activism, cultural revitalization, and political self-determination,” and set the precedent for future activism on environmental justice for indigenous communities.
-By highlighting these issues of governance, land rights and preventing environmental degradation of indigenous land, “distributive justice”, or how justice should be allocated, became an important topic of conversation when coming to an agreeable solution to many environmental injustice instances between first nation and non-indigenous communities alike.
+The disregard by the Government of Canada and subsidiary commercial logging companies for the territory belonging to the GNFN exposed the state of the relationship between Indigenous communities and other legislative powers, and the clear injustice that was prevalent.
+The use of procedural justice when creating this "claimed space" and subsequent blockade of the newly constructed logging road brought the issue into the spotlight, gaining the attention of other environmental activist groups.
+This undermined what is often referred to as "slow violence", a common issue in Indigenous communities that do not often gain enough recognition and media attention.
+The blockade accumulated so much recognition that it became "a hub of anticlearcutting activism, cultural revitalization, and political self-determination," and set the precedent for future activism on environmental justice for Indigenous communities.
+By highlighting these issues of governance, land rights and preventing environmental degradation of indigenous land, "distributive justice", or how justice should be allocated, became an important topic of conversation when coming to an agreeable solution to many environmental injustice instances between First Nation and non-First Nations communities alike.